 Participants may include both experienced conservators and those at entry-level.
 Focus area for recruitment is South-Asia.
 There is no course fee, and the Mehrangarh Museum Trust is generously providing accommodation and meals in Nagaur Fort, as well as transport to and from Jodhpur.
 Some financial support is available for travel costs from your home city to and from Jodhpur.

-Programme Dates: 19 February to 30 March 2018; with arrival from Jodhpur Sunday 18 February and departure to Jodhpur Saturday 31 March.
+Programme Dates: 07 January to 15 February 2019; with arrival from Jodhpur Sunday 06 January and departure to Jodhpur Saturday 16 February.

 Language: Teaching and examination is in English